 When Should I Upgrade to Magento® 2?

-When to migrate to Magento 2 is a question many business owners using the Magento platform have to ask themselves.
+A question many business owners using the Magento platform have to ask themselves.
 Knowing that Magento 1 will no longer be supported later this year, it’s a good idea to start thinking and planning for your migration.
-Unlike other upgrades, this one is unique because it’s a whole new platform.
+Unlike other Magento upgrades, this one is unique because it’s a whole new platform.
 The process will take longer than standard upgrades in the past because moving to Magento 2 is a brand new build.

 Migrating is also a good opportunity to “clean house.”
 Leave behind the unused extensions and strip out obsolete code that is no longer needed, or perhaps even duplicated.
 The more that can be left behind equals savings due to the fact you no longer have to build features that are not adding value to your business.
 So ask yourself, what is working well with your current store and what isn’t?
 Is there a feature that you had built that perhaps isn’t adding as much value to consumers that you thought it would?
 Defining what is no longer “essential” to have, or what can be done better will help you gain clarity and direction about the future of your business.
 If you need help defining this, Swarming Technology would be more than willing to help perform an audit or discovery on your site.